gwnrtools/visualizations/README.md

 - **Enhanced sensitivity** to source properties, such as mass ratio, spin orientations, and orbital eccentricities.
 - **Deeper insights** into binary black hole merger dynamics.
 - **Improved parameter estimation** and detectability of distant sources.

-### Visualization Importance
-Visualizing HOM allows:
-- Exploration of angular and frequency distributions of gravitational radiation.
-- Insights into relativistic beaming and asymmetric radiation patterns.
-- Support for mission design (e.g., LISA) and future observatory preparations.

-### Applications
-1. **Source Characterization**: Identifies mass ratios, spins, and eccentricities.
-2. **Waveform Modeling**: Crucial for data analysis templates used by detectors like LIGO and Virgo.
-3. **Astrophysical Insights**: Enhances understanding of precession and asymmetries.
-4. **Public Outreach**: Makes gravitational wave physics accessible and intuitive.

 ---